Indonesia

 Mutual Administrative Assistance in Tax Matters

 Indonesia signed the Convention on Mutual Administrative Assistance in Tax Matters on 3 November 2011 and ratified it on 17 October 2014.
-Indonesia also signed a Multilateral Competent Authority Agreement on Automatic Exchange of:
+Indonesia has also signed a Multilateral Competent Authority Agreement on the Automatic Exchange of:

 - Financial Account Information using the Common Reporting Standard.